IntelPython/numba-dpex/docs/user_guides/kernel_programming_guide/memory_allocation_address_space.rst

       :lines: 54-87

 3. Private Address Space
     Private Address Space refers to memory objects that are local to each work-item and is not shared with any other work-item.
-In the example below `@numba_dppy.private.array(shape, dtype)` is the API used to allocate a static array in the private address space:
+In the example below `numba_dppy.private.array(shape, dtype)` is the API used to allocate a static array in the private address space:

     .. literalinclude:: ../../../numba_dppy/examples/kernel_private_memory.py